There are five key things you need to teach your child about their allergy or allergies.

 Using toy shops, tea sets and doctor kits can also be used for role play and may help you discuss allergy with your child.
 DVDs, books and videos can also help a child to identify with others who have allergy and reduce their feelings of isolation.

-Although children need to understand which allergens are a problem they also need to know which things are safe and will not cause them any reaction.
-Children who worry about their allergies can also become concerned about other everyday substances which safe for them.
+Although children need to understand which allergens are a problem they also need to know which things are safe and will not cause them any reactions.
+Children who worry about their allergies can also become concerned about other everyday substances which are safe for them.

 With young children it can be good to play quiz games where you name something and they have to say whether it’s safe or not.
 For older children, simply talk to them about the alternatives they can choose in order to avoid the allergen.